ietf-wg-satp/administration/charter/charter-ietf-satp.md

 of the underlying networks are satisfied in an asset transfer.
 Commitments and rollbacks must be supported in the case of an asset mid-transfer failure.

+# Relationship with other IETF Working Groups

+The Transfer dIGital cREdentialS Securely (TIGRESS) working group is focused on transferring digital credentials, which is akin to but not equal to SATP's goals of transferring digital assets.
+An additional difference is TIGRESS is a wallet-to-wallet transfer, while SATP's proposed solution involves a gateway-to-gateway transfer.
+The SATP working group will work with TIGRESS proponents to ensure reuse of existing TIGRESS outputs are used within SATP to promote technology reuse.

 # Deliverables

 The deliverables of the SATP Working Group will be as follows: